Hramchik/Hramchik/README.md

 <h2 align="left">Hi 👋!
-My name is Hram and I'm a beginner developer , from Russia.</h2>
+My name is Hram and I'm a beginner developer, from Russia.</h2>

 ###